Hotels in Stamford, Connecticut

 Which hotels in Stamford, Connecticut offer free parking?

-Which hotels in Stamford, Connecticut have a pool?
+Which hotels in Stamford, Connecticut have an outdoor pool?

 Which hotels in Stamford, Connecticut have suites or extra space?

-Which hotels in Stamford, Connecticut have an in-room kitchen or kitchenette?
+Which hotels in Stamford, Connecticut have a full in-room kitchen?

 Ready to book in Stamford?